 The fallout of this government shutdown continues to mount.
 One that has been overlooked by most of the media has been the Violence Against Women Act, or VAWA, which expired on December 21st.
 Since this bill is up for renewal, Wired author Gianmarco Raddi, suggests a simple, effective amendment to improve the safety of women everywhere: GPS tracking for domestic violence offenders.
 Pilot programs around the world have shown that GPS monitoring of domestic violence offenders reduced or even eliminated all repeat offenses.
 Whereas, as many as two-thirds of protection from abuse acts are violated.
 For full details and statistics, I recommend reading the article that I linked in the show notes.

 I know this podcast is running a little long, so I’m going to share some headlines, but I want to encourage you to visit the show notes at raytec dot co slash listen to read the full stories.
 Coinstar machines are going to start offering Bitcoin as an additional payment option.
-Artificial Intelligence (AI) could mean any of a wide range ...
-More is moving towards the courtroom to reduce bias from the gambler’s fallacy and during election cycles.
+Artificial intelligence is moving towards the courtroom to reduce bias from the gambler’s fallacy and during election cycles.
 Microsoft is splitting Cortana from the Windows 10 search box in the latest preview builds.
 Michigan has just become the third state in the Union to allow the use of digital license plates.
 A new study has revealed that the science behind screen time being bad for you is junk science, but screen time may not be good for you.
 The Verge has provided a handy how-to guide to get all your photos off Flickr now that the photo sharing site is adding limits to the number of files that can be shared.
 French startup Doctolib explains, in detail, how telemedicine appointments will work.

 We’ve finally reached that light at the end of the tunnel.
 It’s time for the Good News.